bertiewooster/bertiewooster.github.io/_posts/2025-11-09-Hackathon-tips.md

 ## Acknowledgements

 Thanks to everyone on the ChemGraph-IR team, particularly the organizers [Murat Keçeli](https://www.linkedin.com/in/keceli/) and [Thang Pham](https://www.linkedin.com/in/thangdpham/)!
 And to [Ben Blaiszik](https://www.linkedin.com/in/benblaiszik/) for organizing the hackathon, and [David Elbert](https://www.linkedin.com/in/david-elbert-26074847/) and [Mohd Zaki](https://www.linkedin.com/in/iamzaki/) for [hosting me at The Johns Hopkins University](https://www.linkedin.com/posts/jemonat_llm-hackathon-chemistry-activity-7374438301165838336-NOTs) in Baltimore.

+Check out this [article in *Science*](https://www.science.org/content/article/researchers-customize-ai-tools-global-hackathon) about the hackathon.